 Reducing student tardiness should thus be a significant part of your strategy to reduce student absenteeism.

 Stop the cycle by prioritizing getting students to class and then reinforcing their positive attendance behavior when they return.
-You’ll learn more about using positive reinforcement in tip five.

 4. Use Tardy and Absentee Data to Find At-Risk Students